hphelion/documentation/compute.networks.md

 Security Groups are a feature of HP Cloud Networking and are fully supported by the Networking API.

-When you create a port in HP Cloud Networking, you can associate the port with a custom security group or the default security group.
-You can use the API or Management console to add or modify security group rules to the specified group.
+You can associate a security group to a port or range of ports.
+You can use the API, CLI or HP Public Cloud Console to add or modify security group rules to the specified group.

 ##Using Regions and Availability Zones## {#az}